ghc/ghc/doc/markup.rst

-Although Haskell source files may contain any character from the Unicode character set, the encoding of these characters as bytes varies between systems, so that only source files restricted to the ASCII character set are portable.
+Although Haskell source files may contain any character from the Unicode character set, the encoding of these characters as bytes varies between systems.
+Consequently, only source files restricted to the ASCII character set are portable.
 Other characters may be specified in character and string literals using Haskell character escapes.
 To represent such characters in documentation comments, Haddock supports SGML-style numeric character